tribouille/random-stuff/README.md

 random-stuff
 ============
-OpenCV : test and maybe more...
+yajl : test with tree and format